felixYukii/Crypto/README.md

 This will:
 Fetch SHIB token transfer data from Etherscan
-Analyze transactions between August 15-September 15, 2020
+Analyze transactions between August 15 to September 15, 2020
 Detect anomalous activities using statistical methods Generate visualizations and CSV reports
+View result in /outputs/part2_shib_analysis

 ### Configuration
 For Part 2, you need to: